cemar-ortiz/money_dog/README.md

 1. Clone this repository

-2. On the cloned directory, setup a virtual environment:
+2. On the cloned directory, setup a virtual environment and activate it:

-`python3 -m venv venv`
+`$ python3 -m venv venv`
+`$ source venv/bin/activate`

 3. Install the requirements: